Maynooth University Social Sciences Institute is delighted to announce the appointment of two new Adjunct Professors and a Visiting Professor.

 He has authored two books, edited seven special editions/sections of international peer reviewed journals and published over 70 scholarly papers and reports (including 40 in international peer reviewed journals).

-Since 2015, Mark has served as the National Contact Point for Ireland for the Urbact III programme.
+From 2015 to end 2017, Mark served as the National Contact Point for Ireland for the URBACT III programme.
 Funded by ERDF, URBACT’s mission is to enable cities to work together and develop integrated solutions to common urban challenges, by networking, learning from one another’s experiences, drawing lessons and identifying good practices to improve urban policies.